gregcarriger/Docker-Compose/README.md

-# Docker-Haproxy-Example 📦
+# Docker-Compose 📦

-Builds a blue and a green websites that are load balanced with haproxy.
+Some docker builds